-As of January 6, 2020, the Federal Motor Carrier Safety Administration (FMCSA) Commercial Driver’s License Drug and Alcohol Clearinghouse is operational.
-It’s a key resource to help you hire safe drivers and promote good driving habits.
-Here’s what you need to know to make sure you and your drivers are compliant with the new regulations that surround the Clearinghouse.
+The Federal Motor Carrier Safety Administration (FMCSA) Commercial Driver’s License Drug and Alcohol Clearinghouse is a key resource to help you hire safe drivers and promote good driving habits.
+Learn about how you and your drivers can be compliant with the regulations referenced in the Clearinghouse.

 The Clearinghouse is a secure, online database that gives the FMCSA, state driver licensing agencies, state law enforcement personnel, and employers like you real-time access to important information about CDL driver drug and alcohol program violations.
 The Clearinghouse serves as a central repository of drivers’ positive test results, refusals to test, and other violations of drug and alcohol testing regulations.

-During the hiring process, you’ll need to check the Clearinghouse to ensure candidates are registered and determine whether they have any prior drug or alcohol violations that prohibit them from performing safety-sensitive functions.
+Through January 6, 2023, you’re required to conduct both electronic queries in the Clearinghouse and traditional manual inquiries with previous employers to meet the three-year timeframe required by Section 391.23.
+This is to ensure candidates are registered and determine whether they have any prior drug or alcohol violations that prohibit them from performing safety-sensitive functions.

-Through January 23, 2023, you’ll be required to check the Clearinghouse and request relevant employee history from all candidates’ previous employers.
 After that date, you’ll only have to check the Clearinghouse for candidates subject to DOT testing.
-Keep in mind, however, that you’ll still need to perform employer drug and alcohol queries for candidates who previously weren’t subject to DOT testing.
-Additionally, you’ll still need to perform Section 391.23 non-drug-and-alcohol pre-employment inquiries—including motor vehicle records and safety performance history—for all candidates.
+Keep in mind, however, that you’ll continue to perform manual employer drug and alcohol queries for candidates who previously weren’t subject to DOT testing.
+Additionally, you’re required to perform Section 391.23 non-drug-and-alcohol pre-employment inquiries—including motor vehicle records and safety performance history—for all candidates.

-Along with pre-employment inquiries, you’ll need to perform an annual Clearinghouse inquiry for your current drivers.
+Along with pre-employment inquiries, perform an annual Clearinghouse inquiry for your current drivers.
 This means each of your drivers will need to be registered with the Clearinghouse.

-These annual checks may be full or limited inquiries.
-Full inquiries require the driver’s specific consent to release their information through the Clearinghouse.
-Limited inquiries only require a general driver consent.
-These inquiries indicate whether information exists in the Clearinghouse about the driver, but don’t provide specifics.
+These annual checks may be full or limited inquiries and will indicate whether information exists in the Clearinghouse about the driver, but won’t provide specifics:

 If a limited inquiry indicates information exists in the Clearinghouse about a driver, you’ll need to request the driver’s full consent and conduct a full inquiry within 24 hours.
 Without this consent, the driver won’t be allowed to drive a commercial motor vehicle (CMV) or perform any other safety-sensitive functions.